LibertyCap10/the-collective-individual/manuscript/04-significant-frames/index.md

 So we are baked into a bottom-up circumstance to some substantial degree.
 But this is not our fate.

 It seems possible to apply top-down recognition to the entirety of our Being, and like Siddhartha Goutama, choose to go sit under a tree until we 'figure it out'.
 It may be weak at times, but we have a Limited Will which we may poke and prod ourselves with.
 And over time, it is possible to Select ourselves into a path that is ever-more governed by our own pre-empting stadards of Selection.
+We can go from prodding ourselves, to puppeteering, "becoming a real person" as Pinnochio did.

 Here are some primordial frames: